Your First Tournament

 Before playing a tournament, you need a CA handicap.
 If you haven't already been given one, your club should have an appointed Club Handicapper who can do this for you.
 Don't worry, this is a quick exercise, normally taking about 15-30 minutes at a lawn.
 It would also be wise to ask a club member for a quick run down of any rules that you may not have experienced during friendly club play.

-For the 2017 season, most individual competitions are open to playing members of CA Member Clubs as well as Individual Members of the CA. However, Premium, Overseas and Student members of the CA are entitled to priority entry and lower entry fees, so you may wish to join the CA if you get the bug!
+Most individual competitions are open to playing members of CA Member Clubs as well as Individual Members of the CA. However, Premium, Overseas and Student members of the CA are entitled to priority entry and lower entry fees, so you may wish to join the CA if you get the bug!

 Entering the Tournament